 It’s important to pick the right wine to act as the base of your mulled wine.
 It’s not worth splashing out on a very expensive bottle, because you’re going to be adding layers of flavour to it.
 But on the other hand, you don’t want to pick a bottle that you wouldn’t normally drink, because the chances are that you won’t enjoy the end result.

-I usually go for a medium-bodied Malbec, Merlot or Cabernet Sauvignon, rather than a lighter Grenache or Shiraz.
-I prefer not to use a full-bodied wine because it can overpower the delicate fruits and spices.
+I usually go for a medium-bodied Malbec or Merlot, rather than a lighter Grenache or Shiraz.
+I prefer not to use anything too full bodied because it can overpower the delicate fruits and spices.
+But ultimately you should pick a bottle that suits your own taste.

-If you’re making this ahead of time, you can remove the fruit and spices to prevent the flavours from overdeveloping.
-You can add a few fresh slices of fruit and spices as a garnish when you serve the wine.
+If you’re making this mulled wine recipe ahead of when you need to serve it, you can remove the fruit and spices to prevent the flavours from overdeveloping.
+You can then add a few fresh slices of fruit and spices as a garnish when you serve the wine.

 Classic Mulled Wine